68756d616e/Binary-Language/README.md

 - Seperate the sequence of segments of 2
 - Convert the binary into text
 - Output the result into segments of 2

+The example below converts 4 bits of binary